RichardL64/Solar/SolisComms/README.md

 The single register list is maintained across all clients and culled if no repeat requests received in a time limit, Should scale with minimal impact to the Inverter, until the Arduino runs out of HTTP bandwidth.

+Concept is no understanding of the data by the Arduino - it's merely an HTTP over Wifi conduit for talking to the Inverter Modbus/RS485 interface in a scalable/efficient way.

 ## Webserver interface: